openai/atari-reset/README.md

 # PPO implementation

 Our PPO implementation is derived from the one in [OpenAI Baselines](https://github.com/openai/baselines).
-We use [generalized advantage estimation](https://arxiv.org/abs/1506.02438v5) with a lambda of 0.95 and gamma between 0.999 and 0.9999.
+We use [generalized advantage estimation](https://arxiv.org/abs/1506.02438v5) with a gamma of 0.999 and a lambda of 0.95.
 For every minibatch we process during training we recompute the hidden state of our policy at the start of that minibatch, rather than just using the value we had computed using the previous set of parameters: effectively this comes down to using a larger minibatch in the time dimension, and throwing away the first part of the batch when calculating the value loss and policy loss.

+# The policy

+Rather than use the standard LSTM policy for Atari, we use an architecture based on causal convolutions across the time dimension, similar to the [wavenet](https://arxiv.org/abs/1609.03499) model for audio generation.
+To keep the computational cost manageable we use [depth-wise separable convolutions](https://arxiv.org/abs/1610.02357v3) in the spatial domain.
+Since we are moving the starting point of the episodes back in time during training, we want to explore more from these early states than from the states later on in the game: to accomplish this we have the policy increase the entropy for the first few steps of each episode.

 # How to use